 These summaries are designed to help students visualize a few of the many program combinations.
-Students should work closely with their academic advisors and the college counseling departement when schedule planning in order to explore all options both to meet their graduation requirements and to include their extracurricular interests
+Students should work closely with their academic advisors and the college counseling department when planning their schedule in order to explore all options both to meet their graduation requirements and to include their extracurricular interests.